davepinch/pinchy.cc/_pages/recipes.md

 * Excessive advertising, popups
 * Slow performance

 And yet they fail to deliver the most important scenario for me: easy-to-follow instructions using a mobile device while cooking.
-So I am now adapting my favorite recipes into user-friendly instructions and placing the content into the sharable Creative Common licenses.
+So I am now adapting my favorite recipes into user-friendly instructions and placing the content into sharable Creative Common licenses.

 This is a work in progress and in the future I will add templates and other features to enable better mobile support and a great experience.
 For now you get no cookies, no tracking, no JavaScript, etc.